rciorba/rciorba.github.io/2019/03-learning-elixir.md

 is_number bound to a fun and want to call it, you'd use `is_number.(1)`.

 # Some early conclusions
-At the end of the day, it's basically still Erlang and, I think it's safe to say, most people who like Erlang like it despite the syntax.
+At the end of the day, it's basically mostly just Erlang but with a different syntax and, I think it's safe to say, most people who like Erlang like it despite the syntax.

-The biggest change for me would be the larger surface area.
-Erlang is actually a small language.
-Elixir adds lots of creature comforts, but that means more stuff to learn.
+The biggest upside is the large and growing community plus the ecosystem of open source packages.
+If you've ever searched for an Erlang package to solve some problem and encountered 2 or 3 repos, neither having any activity in the last 3 years, you'll really apreciate this.

+Now on to something that irks me.
+Maybe because I've had Python's *"There should be one-- and preferably only one --obvious way to do it."* drilled in to my head for a decade I find myself squirming a bit when I see all these:

-Conditionals?
+ * Conditionals?
 In addition to Erlang's `cond` and `if` we also have `unless`.

-Aliases.
-A whole new concept.
+No biggie.

+ * Should I `require` this module? `import` it? `use` it?
+There is good documentation about the diferences, but I can't shake the feeling there are too many options.

+ * Aliases.
+Not a complicated concept, but there seem to be many different ways to create an alias.

-Nested modules?
-I need to learn more about these, but they seem to be just plain old modules, with a dot in the name :).
+## What I need to learn about

+ * Macros